This suburb has developed into a destination for diverse shopping,

 Eden Prairie has been steadily growing since Flying Cloud Airport, a revival airport, was built in the 1940s.
-In the past several years, however, the area has really found its place, with the completion of the remodeled Eden Prairie Center and the addition of a number of restaurants and recreational spots.
-That may be why 99 percent of residents rate their quality of life above average.
+In the past several years, however, the area has really found its place, with the ever-expanding Eden Prairie Center and addition of a number of area restaurants and recreation spots.
+That might explain why 99 percent of residents rate their quality of life above average in this southwest suburb.

-Due to district boundaries some residents may fall into Minnetonka or Hopkins school districts, while more than 10,200 students attend school in Eden Prairie’s district, which regularly is one of the top performing districts in statewide assessment tests and ACT and SAT college preparatory exams.
+Due to district boundaries, some residents might fall into Minnetonka or Hopkins school districts, while more than 10,000 students attend school in Eden Prairie’s district, which is regularly one of the top performing districts in statewide assessment tests and ACT and SAT college preparatory exams.